 Manitoba Transportation and Infrastructure (the Proponent) is proposing the construction and operation of a new permanent flood control management system located within the Interlake Region of central Manitoba in response to the catastrophic floods of 2011 and 2014.
-The Lake Manitoba and Lake St. Martin Outlet Channels Project (the Project) would consist of two new outlet channels, each approximately 24 kilometres long, which intends to reduce extreme flooding affecting communities surrounding Lake Manitoba and Lake St. Martin by supplementing the existing water management infrastructure.
+The Lake Manitoba and Lake St. Martin Outlet Channels Project (the Project) would consist of two new outlet channels, each approximately 24 kilometres long, which would be supplemental to the greater flood protection infrastructure throughout the Assiniboine River and Lake Manitoba drainage basins.